The Best Trucks of 2025

 Ram Heavy Duty

 Similar to their little brother, the Ram 2500 and 3500 Heavy Duty models are nipping at the heels of class leaders thanks in part to improvements in comfort and refinement, but also to some very impressive specs.
-In this case, the standard engine is a 6.4-liter Hemi V8 that produces 410 hp and 429 lb-ft of torque, though that can be swapped out for a 6.7-liter Cummins inline-six turbodiesel offering 370 hp and 850 lb-ft of torque.
-If you’re thinking that is hardly in the same ballpark as Ford with its 1,050 lb-ft, you’d be right.
-Instead, look to the High Output version of that Cummins powerplant available in the Ram 3500.
-It’s a costly option—about $12,500—but boosts horsepower to 420 and torque to 1,075 lb-ft.
+In this case, a 6.4-liter Hemi V8 is the standard lump, producing 410 hp and 429 lb-ft of torque, though that can be swapped out for a 6.7-liter Cummins inline-six turbo diesel offering 370 hp and 850 lb-ft of torque.
+If you’re thinking that’s hardly in the same ballpark as Ford with its 1,050 lb-ft, you’d be right.
+Instead, check out the High Output version of that Cummins powerplant available in the Ram 3500.
+It’s a costly option—about $12,500—but boosts hp to 420 and torque to 1,075 lb-ft.

 Cab choices include regular cab, extended (Quad), crew, and the Mega Cab with its cavernous amounts of rear-seat space.
 Among the many available trims is the 2500 Power Wagon, available exclusively with the 6.4-liter Hemi and in the crosshairs of Ford’s new Super Duty Tremor.